seanatic/signal-composer-plugin-gateway/README.md

 ![project schema](./docs/img/project_schema.png)

 This plugin is a part of the seanatic gateway project.
-Allow storing data from *modbus-binding* to redis database thanks *redis-tsdb-binding*
+Allowing to store data from *modbus-binding* to redis database thanks to *redis-tsdb-binding*

 ## II - Installation guide